Ideation: Generating Business Ideas

 Moving from Idea to Validation

-Step 1: Write your hypothesis "I believe [target customer] has [problem] and would [behavior] if I built [solution]."
+"I believe [target customer] has [problem] and would [behaviour] if I built [solution]."

 Example: "I believe busy professionals have trouble eating healthy at lunch and would pay $15/day for delivered healthy meals at their desk."